 Written by E4E Editor on 10 August 2018

 It’s never too late or early to ensure that your documents, records and financial matters are in good order before next years’ deadline.

 Proper preparation would mean that you spend less time worrying about the tax man and have more time to relax, whatever the time of year.

-Did you know that in 2015 there were nearly 900,000 people who missed the tax return deadline, each immediately incurring a £100 fee?
+Did you know that in 2017 over 750,000 people missed the tax return deadline, each immediately incurring a £100 fee?

 Proper preparation, especially when living abroad, can ensure that completing a tax return is stress free, but it can also mean that you are fully aware of any rebates or underpayments which you may have to account for in the future.

 Keeping your financial matters in order can also mean that, if you use an accountant to file your tax return, you can reduce their charges by minimising the amount of time they have to spend organising your documents and records.

 One of the biggest concerns accountants in our networks have is that clients are unnecessarily spending money on accountant fees for simply sifting through and trying to understand the various documents and receipts - something which could be avoided by being better prepared and organised to a basic standard.